 Assistant Dean of Graduate Studies

-As the Director of Graduate Studies, Reva is responsible for oversight of Doctoral and Master’s degree candidates in collaboration with academic graduate advisors and departments in Dedman College.
+As the Assistant Dean of Graduate Studies, Reva is responsible for oversight of Doctoral and Master’s degree candidates in collaboration with academic graduate advisors and departments in Dedman College.
 She oversees the recruitment and matriculation of outstanding Master’s and PhD students and serves as the primary point of contact for graduate studies inquiries.
 She also coordinates graduate student life events; administrates the University Ph.D.
 Fellowship and Dissertation Fellowship programs; monitors graduate student progress and maintains records for Dedman College programs; provides administrative approval of dissertations; and awards Graduate Student Travel Grants.